codewars/docs/content/authoring/tutorials/translating/index.md

 ---
-kind: recipe
+kind: tutorial
 ---

-# Creating a Translation
+# How to translate a kata

 _TBD: this page was imported from old CW wiki and needs to be reviewied/redacted._